 ● Keep track of your hair growth progress and take weekly progress photos.
 You look at yourself in the mirror every day, so improvements can be hard to notice sometimes.

 ● Don’t assume menopause is the problem.
-There are a thousand and one causes of hair loss in women – and you need to make sure you’re perfectly healthy.
+There are a thousand and one causes of hair loss in women.
+You need to make sure you’re perfectly healthy.

 Don’t forget that hormones aren’t the only cause of hair loss during menopause.
-Hair loss can occur for a range of reasons including genetics, stress, reactions to medications, excessive blow drying or brushing and more.
-However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome LH80 PRO.
+Hair loss can occur for a range of reasons.
+These include genetics, stress, reactions to medications, excessive blow drying or brushing and more.
+However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome PRO LH80 or Theradome EVO LH40.